 Can an ohio plaintiff file in an ohio municipal court to demand a florida-domiciled person to come to ohio to address the plaintiff suit for $4k+ claiming damage to property?
 If she was duped into coming all the way to ohio under the threat of a default judgment against her, and went to trial,...
 Read more »

 My sis and I are in our 30s and do not live at home.
 My mom offered to take my sister's phone in for an exchange.
 When the software was uploaded on the new phone, old text messages (which had previously been deleted) showed up, revealing a conversation that my sister and I had.
-We were discussing...
+We were...
 Read more »

 It's not possible to give a solid antitrust view of this issue with the facts you supplied.
 Generally. a firm can act to harm competitors, by any means, if it acts alone -- unless it has monopoly power in the relevant market.
-Putting competitors out of business is encouraged...that's what's...Read more »
+Putting competitors out of business is encouraged...that's...Read more »

 If he is an employee or officer of the company, you may have a civil claim for s x discrimination or sexual harassment.
 If not, there may be a crime involved, extortion being one of them, so make out a complaint to the applicable police dept.